JIUJIE7T/RPA-Study-Notebook/Your Automation Journey With UiPath.md

 - when each part of the process needs to occur
 - how to handle exceptions
 - the specifications applicable to each part of the process.

+### Difference
+A Process is a series of related tasks or methods that together turn inputs into outputs while A procedure is a prescribed way of under taking a process or part of a process.